LeanneTN/CoV-DTI/README.md

 `-l: L2 regularization strength, default: 0.`
 The results are stored in ./output.

-3. The typical run time for one repeat of 10 fold cross validation is 2~3 days.
+3. The typical run time for one repeat of 10 fold cross validation on a Linux machine is 2~3 days.

 # Data description
 * drug_iddict: python dictionary, key: drug InChI; value: index number.